Crews battle California blazes, including state's most destructive

 PARADISE, Calif.
-(Reuters) - Two monster wildfires, including the most destructive in California’s history, burned out of control on Saturday, having already killed at least nine people, destroyed scores of buildings and forced hundreds of thousands to flee their homes.
+(Reuters) - Two monster wildfires in California, including the most destructive in state history, burned out of control on Saturday, having already killed at least nine people, destroyed scores of buildings and forced hundreds of thousands to flee their homes.

 Nine people were found dead in and around the Northern California town of Paradise, where more than 6,700 homes and businesses were burned down by the 90,000-acre (36,400 hectares) Camp Fire, the state’s most destructive on record, authorities said.